-The Ahsana AlHadith is the Cyrillian Edah's complete Binah Hymnody which the Banu Hanifa composed by giving voice to the Binah which comes from our LORD.
-Our Mother Binah is the personification of God's Name which teaches Ministers and their congregations many things by summarising in melodic verse various aspects of Kabbalic tradition from the Nomocanon to the Mishnah.
+The Ahsana AlHadith is the Pahlav Edah's complete Binah (Sophia) Hymnody which the Banu Hanifa composed by giving voice to the Binah (Sophia) which comes from our LORD.
+Our Mother Binah (Sophia) is the personification of God's Name which teaches Ministers and their congregations many things by summarising in melodic verse various aspects of Kabbalic tradition from sources as unusual as the Nomocanon to as conventional as the Mishnah.

 The Islamist Quran is a messed up plagiarised and redacted version of the Binah Hymnody.
-Nevertheless, St. Martin the Confessor, the Pope of Rome granted it for the Saracens because, despite all that, it is still possible to discover the truth with it if one applies logic.
+Nevertheless, St. Martin the Confessor, the Pope of Rome granted it for the Saracens because, despite all that, it is still possible to discover the truth with it if one applies logical reasoning.

 In Hymn number 001 Binah teaches us how to praise God.